Last updated on

 - This includes the LLC’s address as well as the LLC’s members, managers, officers, and/or directors name and address(es) information in your PIR will appear on the Texas Taxable Entity Search page

-- if you don’t want your home address on public record, you can use PO box, a mailbox rental, or the address of your Texas Registered Agent (see our recommendations)
+- If you don’t want your home address on public record, you can use a PO box, a mailbox rental, or the address of your Texas Registered Agent (see our recommendations)

 How to file a Public Information Report (Form 05-102)

 You can file your LLC Public Information Report online via WebFile or by mail.

 Filing via WebFile is quicker and easier.
 To do so: